 - Radical Hospitality - Our Radical Hospitality group warmly welcomes newcomers to worship and to the community of our church.
 Members greet, bake and deliver bread to guests, and work to connect newcomers to groups and ministries in our church.
 We are intentionally inclusive, welcoming, respectful and nurturing.
 We have a team of greeters who strive to make our visitors welcome […]

-- Refugee Ministry - St. Martin’s refugee ministry has kicked off and invites you to get involved in hands-on local work with refugees in two very specific ways – as welcome teams and as direct volunteers.
+- Refugee Ministry - St. Martin’s refugee ministry invites you to get involved in hands-on local work with refugees in three very specific ways – as donors, on welcome teams and as direct volunteers.
 We invite you to learn more and be a part of this life-changing work!
-Refugee Services of Texas in Fort Worth (RST) welcomes refugees, immigrants, and […]
+Refugee Services of Texas in Fort Worth (RST) welcomes refugees, immigrants, and other […]

 - Service Sunday (Second Sundays): Feed the Homeless - Service Sunday is a ministry that meets at noon on the second Sunday of each month to feed the homeless served by Union Gospel Mission of Tarrant County.
 This fun and energetic ministry welcomes all to be involved.
 We will always need sunflower seed butter (SunButter) for sandwiches to make sure that anyone served at Union Gospel Mission can enjoy a sandwich, even people with a peanut or tree nut allergy.
 There are jobs for everyone, young and old.
 Read more...